tiskw/random-fourier-features/README.md

 Random Fourier Features
 ====

-Python module of random fourier features (RFF) for regression and support vector classification [1].
+Python module of Random Fourier Features (RFF) for regression and support vector classification [1].
-Features of this RFF module is that interfaces of the module is quite close to the scikit-learn.
+Features of this RFF module are:
-Also, this module needs scikit-learn as a backend of SVM solver.
+ * interfaces of the module is quite close to the scikit-learn,

-Now this module only has a module for regression (PyRFF.RFFRegression) and classification (PyRFF.RFFSVC), however I will provide other SVM functions soon.
+ * module for Support Vector Classification supports GPU inference.

-Also, RFF support vector classifier (RyRFF.RFFSVC) support GPU inference.
+Now, this module only has a module for regression (`PyRFF.RFFRegression`) and classification (`PyRFF.RFFSVC`, `PyRFF_GPU.RFFSVC_GPU`), however, I will provide other SVM functions soon.

 ## Requirement